How it Works

 - you do not pay Income Tax or your income is below your Personal Allowance (usually £12,500)

-- your partner pays Income Tax at the basic rate, which usually means their income is between £12,501 and £50,000 before they receive Marriage Allowance
+- your partner pays Income Tax at the basic rate (external link), which usually means their income is between £12,501 and £50,000 before they receive Marriage Allowance

 You cannot claim Marriage Allowance if you are living together but you are not married or in a civil partnership.

 If you are in Scotland, your partner must pay the starter, basic or intermediate rate, which usually means their income is between £12,501 and £43,430.

 It will not affect your application for Marriage Allowance if you or your partner:

 - are currently receiving a pension